LeeSteg/privatebebo/_posts/2019-04-04-GameEngines.md

 _This screenshot from Rise of the Tomb Raider shows how menus can be integrated within gameplay._

 ![Rise of the Tomb Raider submenu](/privatebebomalaka/img/TombRaider_submenu.jpg)
-_Another example of how in-game scenes and assets can be integrated to support UI menus._
+_Rise of the Tomb Raider: Another example of how in-game scenes and assets can be integrated to support UI menus._

 ![Halo 5 menu](/privatebebomalaka/img/Halo5_menu.jpg)
-_Layout of 3D assets can help immerse the player at the level of main menu._
+_Halo 5: Layout of 3D assets can help immerse the player at the level of main menu._

 <br>